GabeScott/standard-works-vault/General Conference/1989 October - Good Memories Are Real Blessings.md

 # Good Memories Are Real Blessings

-*By Joe J. Christensen - Of the First Quorum of the Seventy*
+By Elder Joe J. Christensen - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1989 General Conference*